kanaria69/Mainecoco/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## My boss told me to have a good day... so I went home.